 Many 2019 Spring Meeting events will be held at the Music City Center:

 Music City Center

 U.S. Product Councils play a key role in ULI’s mission of providing leadership in the responsible use of land and creating and sustaining thriving communities worldwide.
-ULI’s Councils are made up of senior-level decision makers influencing the real estate industry, and nearly 50 Product Councils will hold their semi-annual meetings at venues throughout Seattle during the 2017 Spring Meeting Council Day on Thursday, May 4.
+ULI’s Councils are made up of senior-level decision makers influencing the real estate industry, and nearly 60 Product Councils will hold their semi-annual meetings at venues throughout Detroit during the 2018 Spring Meeting Council Day on Thursday, May 3.

 The Urban Land Institute is a global nonprofit education and research institute supported by its members.
 Its mission is to provide leadership in the responsible use of land and in sustaining and creating thriving communities worldwide.
 Established in 1936, the Institute has almost 40,000 members worldwide, representing the entire spectrum of land use and real estate development disciplines working in private enterprise and public service.

 A multidisciplinary real estate forum, ULI facilitates an open exchange of ideas, information, and experience among industry leaders and policy makers dedicated to creating better places.